Moving Abroad Checklist

 You may be wondering if you should close your bank account in the United Kingdom.
 This will vary from person to person.
-If you think you are going to have ongoing banking in the UK you should keep your account open.
+If you think you are going to have ongoing banking in the UK, you should keep your bank accounts open.
 If you plan on returning to the UK you will want to keep your account open.
 This will prevent you from having to open a new account in the future.

 You may want to open an account at Expat Bank.
 This will allow your money to be transferred into several different currencies.

-If you are looking to retire in a different country pension is going to be very important.
+If you are looking to retire in a different country, expat pension is going to be very important.
 There are a number of things you need to find out about when dealing with expat pension.

-If you have a state pension you can request a Pension Health Check to see if you will be eligible for the pension if you do not plan on returning to the UK.
-With Expat you may have other options and you will need to meet with an advisor to speak about what options are available to you.
+If you have a state pension, you can request a Pension Health Check to see if you will be eligible for the expat pension if you do not plan on returning to the UK.
+With Expat, you may have other options and you will need to meet with an advisor to speak about what options are available to you.